 What culture do Sino Americans follow?

-There has been pervasive child-abuse within the Sino American community, especially between 1985 and 2010.
-As a result, extending to this day, there is a high percentage of broken families.
+There has been pervasive child-abuse within the Sino American community, especially between 1980 and 2010.
+As a result, extending to this day, there exists a high percentage of broken families.
 There is widespread resentment and suspicion toward Sino American males by their female counterparts.
-Lastly, there are also some evident limitations upon the life of Sino Americans resulting from Racism.
+Lastly, there are also some evident limitations placed upon the lives of Sino Americans resulting from Racism.
 We do not claim that Sino Americans are the only oppressed group.
 American society has oppressed every group at some point, including German descendants (during the World Wars), Catholics (before the 1970s), and male, non-gay WASPs (in the last decade or two).
-However, there is a strong case to be made that males of East Asian descent are currently facing the severest social challenges.
+However, there is a case to be made that males of the "yellow race" are currently facing the severest social challenges.
 It might also be added that, in the author's opinion, growing up under American culture is somewhat of a disprivilege to begin with.
-American culture isn't healthy for children, and those who are allowed to grow up in another country before coming to America to further their careers generally out-perform born-and-bred Americans.
+American culture isn't particularly healthy for children, and those who are allowed to grow up in another country before coming to America to further their careers generally out-perform born-and-bred Americans.

 Does Racism really exist in America?

 American society has taken great strides since the 1960s toward the reduction of racial prejudice and racial discrimination, resulting in, among other things, the near-complete abolition of Racism of the institutional variety, and this is something which we ought to regard with respect.
-It is important to note that, prior to these legal and cultural reforms, the victims of Racism were not restricted to non-European descendants.
-Certain groups of European origin, such as Irish Americans and Italian Americans, were also persecuted.
+It is important to note that, prior to these legal and cultural reforms, the victims of Racism were not restricted to members of the "white race."
+Certain groups of European origin, such as Irish Americans and Italian Americans, were also subject to persecution.
 In the modern day, we find that a significant amount of prejudice continues to exist against certain racial groups in the form of highly unflattering stereotypes and elevated suspicions.
-Moreover, Americans of East Asian descent have had difficulty shedding their reputation as Perpetual Foreigners (except possibly in the State of Hawaii).
+Moreover, Americans of the "yellow race" have had difficulty shedding their reputation as Perpetual Foreigners (except possibly in the State of Hawaii).